sarahnaunton/hackathon-webapi/README.md

 # Cocktail Generator

 This project was created during my first (6 hour) hackathon during week 5 of the software engineering bootcamp at BrainStation.
-The goal was to create a website and integrate a web API.
+The goal was to create a page and integrate a web API.

-I developed a website that generates cocktail recipes.
+I developed a page that generates cocktail recipes.
 As someone who appreciates the flavours and creativity behind cocktails, I wanted to create a platform where users can explore a variety of cocktail recipes in a fun and engaging way.